hardikpatel29/TF-EKS/README.md

 then follow steps as per readme.txt and then s3.txt

-after successfully cluster created update kubeconfig. steps also mentioned in .txt file.
+after successfully cluster created update kubeconfig.

+### STEPS To Follows

 first setup aws profile in cli.